-Even if you’re involved in a minor accident, it’s important to make sure there is a legal accident report filed.
-In Alberta, if damage is $2,000 or more (both cars combined), a damage sticker is required.
+Even if you’re involved in a minor accident, it’s important to make sure a legal accident report is filed.
+In Alberta, if the damage is $2,000 or more (both vehicles combined), a damage sticker is required.
 If the damage(s) is slight, you should proceed to your nearest police station and report the accident as soon as possible.
 Also, call your agent or insurance company’s 800-number immediately, if possible.

-An estimate should specify: (1) what repairs are being done, (2) whether parts are being replaced or repaired, (3) whether new or recycled parts are being utilized, and (4) whether new parts are from the original equipment manufacturer or from an after-market producer.
+An estimate should specify: (1) what repairs are being done, (2) whether parts are being replaced or repaired, (3) whether new or recycled parts are being utilized, and (4) whether new parts are from the Original Equipment Manufacturer or from an after-market producer.

 Only one estimate is required; however, you may decide to get more than one to compare prices and opinions about the extent of the auto body repairs.
 If you get another estimate and it’s different, always find out why.